dlokas159/Lokas-Daniel-Portfolio/networking-assignments/command-line-interface.md

 Common challenges included syntax errors and remembering operations such as rm -r.
 However, correcting these mistakes contributed to a deeper understanding of the commands.
 Overall, the experience strengthened technical accuracy, problem-solving skills, and professional documentation practices.

 ---

+# 4. Troubleshooting Network Issues
+This activity focused on diagnosing and resolving internet connectivity problems on both a Mac and an Ubuntu VM.
+The process followed a logical flow: checking IP configuration, testing connectivity to known servers, verifying router connections, and confirming DNS functionality.
+Students compared networking modes (Shared vs. Bridged) in the VM to understand how devices interact on different networks.

+## Key Steps and Findings
+Checking IP Address:
+- On Mac: Observed private IP ranges (10.x.x.x and 192.168.x.x).
+When disconnected from Wi-Fi, the IP disappeared; when reconnected, it returned.
+- On Ubuntu (Shared mode): 192.168.64.2 (hidden behind the Mac).
+- On Ubuntu (Bridged mode): 10.24.0.157 (acted as a separate device).

+Testing Reachability:
+- Pinging Google DNS (8.8.8.8) succeeded with ~325ms.
+- Pinging Cloudflare DNS (1.1.1.1) succeeded with ~7ms, showing faster response.
+- Confirmed router gateway ping was faster than public DNS, which makes sense since it is closer.

+Testing DNS:
+- Pinging google.com and other websites succeeded, proving DNS resolution worked.
+- If numeric IPs worked but domain names failed, the issue would be DNS-related.

+## Mode Comparion (Shared vs Bridged):
+- Shared Mode (NAT): VM hides behind the host Mac, easier for IT management and safer for classroom environments.
+- Bridged Mode: VM gets its own IP and acts like a standalone device, but has greater security risks in school networks.

+## Troubleshooting Flow (4 Steps):
+1. Check if device is connected.
+2. Verify if it has a valid IP address.
+3. Test if it can reach the internet (e.g., 8.8.8.8).
+4. Confirm if DNS can resolve website names.

+## Reflection:
+The most useful step was Testing DNS, as it allowed practice in checking whether connectivity problems were due to the internet connection itself or simply domain resolution.
+Exploring Shared vs. Bridged networking clarified how virtual machines interact with networks and highlighted the security trade-offs of each mode.
+Overall, this assignment strengthened problem-solving strategies for real-world connectivity issues.

+---